 The Highway Program consists of roadway, bridge, tunnel and toll plaza/interchange projects.
 The Technology Program consists of toll collection, communication, and other electronic information management projects.
-The Fleet Program funds rolling stock that is required to maintain the System.
-The Facilities and Energy Management Program consists of buildings and large, heavy or high value equipment needs.
+The Fleet Program (hereinafter defined) funds rolling stock that is required to maintain the System.
+The Facilities and Energy Management Program (hereinafter defined) consists of buildings and large, heavy or high value equipment needs.

 The highest priority highway project for the Commission is the ongoing full depth roadway total reconstruction of the east/west Turnpike Mainline and Northeast Extension.
 This work includes the reconstruction and widening of the roadway, the widening of the median, and the replacement of both Mainline and overhead bridges.
-To date, approximately 145 miles of total reconstruction have been completed and approximately 7 miles are currently in construction with another 82 miles either in the planning or design phase.
-Total reconstruction project from Milepost A-31 to A-38 and MP A31-A38 are in construction.
+To date, approximately 145 miles of total reconstruction have been completed and approximately 11 miles are currently in construction with another 80 miles in the design phase.
+The total reconstruction project from Milepost A-31 to A-38 is substantially complete and open to traffic.
+Total reconstruction projects from Milepost T-28 to T-31 and Milepost 102 to 109 are in construction.